ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Authorisation Request/Response for the KDC and the Broker {#auth-request}

-A Client sends two Authorisation Requests to the AS, targeting two different audiences, i.e, the Broker and the KDC.
+A Client sends two Authorisation Requests to the AS, targeting two different audiences, i.e., the Broker and the KDC.

-As to the former, the AS handles Authorisation Requests for topics that the Client is allowed to perform topic data operations at the Broker, as corresponding to an application group.
+As to the former, the AS handles Authorisation Requests related to a topic for which the Client is allowed to perform topic data operations at the Broker, as corresponding to an application group.

 As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged messages on the associated pub/sub topics.